 Clinical Trials Medical Oncology Tumor Immunology Computational Oncology

-Due to the Corona situation, we have no physical presence at Radboud University yet.
-You can find our group on the 5th floor of the Radboud Institute for Molecular Life Sciences (RIMLS) building (Geert Grooteplein 24-26).
+Most of the time, you can find us on the 2nd floor of the Mercator 1 building (Toernooiveld 212).
 To get there from the train station, you can take the “Heyendaal Shuttle” towards the campus until you reach the the stop “Huygensgebouw”.
 Staying on the same side of the road, walk a few metres up the hill and turn left.
-When you see the big “Sanquin” building, the RIMLS building is the green building on the opposite side, a little further down the road.
+At the crossroads with the Kapittelweg, cross the street on your left to reach the Mercator 1 building.
+Once inside the building, go to the 2nd floor and ask someone where to find us.